brunonf15/electron-spectron-quick-start/README.md

-# electron-spectron-quick-start
+# Electron-spectron-quick-start

-**Clone and run for a quick way to see Electron in action.**
+**Clone and run for a quick way to see Tests in Electron app.**

 ## To Use